 Take longer steps going downhill and maintain your center of gravity over your feet - don't lean forward or backward.
 Minimize stress on your joints by keeping your downhill leg slightly bent on impact.
 This will help ensure your muscles take the brunt of the stress.
+You can also walk in a zig zag pattern if the trail is wide to avoid facing your knees directly down the hill.
 Pay extra attention to your foot placement as its easier to slip on downhill sections, especially if your legs are already tired from a long ascent.
 It's better to be safe than maintain your rhythm going downhill on steeper sections.